kissflow/lcnc-sdk-js/docs/src/content/docs/app/index.md

     order: 1
 ---

+There are several SDK methods that you can use to retrieve information from and about the app that is currently in use.
+Below are a few examples:

-`kf.app` represents the currently active instance of a kissflow application.
-You can retrieve the application’s ID using `kf.app._id`.
+To get information about the current active instance of a Kissflow app, use `kf.app` To retrieve the app’s ID, use `kf.app._id.`

 `kf.app` and its associated methods are accessible in:
-- Forms, when it's rendered inside an application.
+- Forms within the app.
 - Custom components.
-- Across all widgets and popup events inside page and page events.
+- Across all widgets and popup events inside a page and other page events.
-- Bulk and custom actions in dataforms inside applications.
+- Bulk and custom actions in dataforms inside the app.